JessWinterborne/JessWinterborne/README.md

 ### Hi 👋

-I'm Jess, a recent mathematics masters graduate from the University of Bristol, and a current Graduate DevOps Engineer for the Civil Service.
-I code Python and am currently learning Java.
+I'm Jess, a recent mathematics masters graduate from the University of Bristol, and a current graduate devops engineer for the Civil Service.
+I code Python and am learning Java.

 🔭 I’m currently working on